 An increase in online grocery sales for Walmart may lead to more customers signing up for its Delivery Unlimited Program.
 It will ultimately benefit Walmart as it could make customers regularly purchase from Walmart’s online store.
 A similar instance can be seen with Amazon’s Prime Program as its Prime members spend more than its non-members.

 Amazon is another leading player in the online grocery space this year.
 They are seeing immense benefits from increasing customer affinity for online groceries.
 Amazon has also doubled the number of Whole Foods stores from where it will deliver groceries to its customers.
-They are hiring thousands of workers to support its growth in online grocery segment in almost all countries where it is active.
-Currently, Amazon is seeing a huge uptick in demand for grocery on its platform and it is more than what they can supply.
+They are hiring thousands of workers to support its growth in the online grocery segment in almost all countries where it is active.
+Currently, Amazon is seeing a huge uptick in demand for groceries on its platform and it is more than what they can supply.

 How can E-commerce Companies Survive in COVID-19?

 Ecommerce companies have to bear additional costs of attracting quality traffic and that can be a huge burden during the pandemic.
 Live streaming can help online retailers and brands gain traffic at a fraction of cost compared to the cost of advertising through traditional routes.

 Live streaming through influencers can help e-commerce companies in gaining long term traction that will stick with them even after the risk of COVID-19 subsides.
 The retailers in China that got into Livestream shopping early saw a slow but steady increase in their sales.
 The live streaming e-commerce sales started at 0%, then 2% and after a few months, it almost consisted of 10% of overall sales of many Chinese e-commerce companies and retailers.